 Corporate governance refers to how the Council governs itself and to what purpose.
 It defines who has authority and accountability and how decisions are made.
 In summary, it is a toolkit that enables management and the Cabinet to deal more effectively with the many and varied challenges of running an organisation as diverse as a local authority.
-Governance is about how the Council ensures that it does the right things in the right way and in a timely, open, honest, and accountable manner.
+Governance is about how the Council ensures that it is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.